-- Stay inbound (refer to map on page 15) - Enjoy the gardens and grounds, but don't remove any flowers or cuttings unless you have permission from the grounds supervisor. - Put your litter in the bins and do not walk on any gardens or fencing surrounding the gardens.
+- Stay inbound (refer to map on page 16) - Enjoy the gardens and grounds, but do not remove any flowers or cuttings unless you have permission from Management. - Put your litter in the bins and do not walk on any gardens or fencing surrounding the gardens.